tanujgyan/PaymentAPI/README.md

 2. Create ApplicationDbContext class
 3. Add connection string to appsettings.json
 4. Use dependency injection to add db context to startup.cs

+To Install angular 11
+1) Install node js and npm.
+Check version using node -v and npm -v
+2) Run npm install -g @angular/cli
+3) Create a new project ng new PaymentApp
+4) In cmd go to the folder and type code . to open the folder in vs code

+Angular Project Files
+Create a component using ng g c payment-details
+Inside that create a child component ng g c payment-details/payment-detail-form